 Ben Carroll MP

-State Member for Niddrie, Parliamentary Secretary for Justice
+State Member for Niddrie, Minister for Corrections

 "I am a Hep Hero because as a community leader, I have a vital role to play to raise awareness, combat stigma, and address this important public health issue.”